danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   consistency
   concerns](#locking-antipattern-confusing-object-lifetime-and-data-consistency)
-  to a virtue. <code>rcu_read_lock()</code> gives you both a read-side critical section and it extends the lifetime of any RCU protected object.
+  to a virtue. <code>rcu_read_lock()</code> gives you both a read-side critical section *and* it extends the lifetime of any RCU protected object.
 There's absolutely no way you can avoid that antipattern, it's built in.

-  Worse, RCU read-side critical section nest rather freely, which means unlike real locks abusing locks to keep objects alive won't run into nasty locking inversion issues when you pull that stunt over different objects or classes of objects.
+  Worse, RCU read-side critical section nest rather freely, which means unlike with real locks abusing them to keep objects alive won't run into nasty locking inversion issues when you pull that stunt with nesting different objects or classes of objects.
 Using locks to paper over lifetime issues is bad, but with RCU it's weapons-grade levels of dangerous.

-* Equally badly, RCU practically forces you to deal with zombie objects, which breaks the [reference counting pattern](#locking-pattern-reference-counting) in annoying ways.
+* Equally nasty, RCU practically forces you to deal with zombie objects, which breaks the [reference counting pattern](#locking-pattern-reference-counting) in annoying ways.

-* The fuel that feeds the RCU pain on top is that breaking out of RCU is costly and kinda defeats the point, and hence there's a huge temptation to delay this as far as possible.
-Meaning check as many things quickly and derefence as many pointers under RCU protection as you can, before you take a real lock or upgrade to a proper reference with <code>kref_get_unless_zero()</code>.
+* On top of all this breaking out of RCU is costly and kinda defeats the point, and hence there's a huge temptation to delay this as long as possible.
+Meaning check as many things and derefence as many pointers under RCU protection as you can, before you take a real lock or upgrade to a proper reference with
+  <code>kref_get_unless_zero()</code>.

-  Unless extreme restraint is applied this means that the issues RCU has on leading you towards locking antipatterns tend to spread to ever more objects and ever more fields within them.
+  Unless extreme restraint is applied this results in RCU leading you towards locking antipatterns.
+Worse RCU tends to spread them to ever more objects and ever more fields within them.

-All together all freely using RCU achieves is proof that there really is no bottom on the code maintainability scale.
-It is not a great day when your driver dies in <code>synchronize_rcu()</code> and lockdep has no idea what's going on.
+All together all freely using RCU achieves is proofing that there really is no bottom on the code maintainability scale.
+It is not a great day when your driver dies in <code>synchronize_rcu()</code> and lockdep has no idea what's going on, and I've seen such days.

 Personally I think in driver subsytem the most that's still a legit and justified use of RCU is for object lookup with <code>struct xarray</code> and